Mametaro-discord/discord-slash-commands-v12/docs/command_registing.md

 # Registing command etc...

 ## Checkit
-The commands property of 'client' or 'guild' is instance of the class 'CommandManager'.
+The commands property of "client" or "guild" is instance of the class "CommandManager".
 if you wanna know interfaces of the arguments(ex: commandData), plz show data models.

-On methods of 'client.commands',
+On methods of "client.commands",
-If the argument 'guildId' don't exist, global command is selected as target.
+If the argument "guildId" don't exist, global command is selected as target.
 Not global command + guild command.